hacdias/hacdias.com/content/resume/index.md

 {{</ resume-position >}}

 {{< resume-position
+  title="Student Teaching Assistant"
+  location="Eindhoven University of Technology" href="https://tue.nl/"
+  from="09/2021" to="06/2022" >}}

+- Prepared materials, gave practical classes and helped students in a Deep Learning course.
+- Mentored 12 new master students from different nationalities during their first semester.

+{{</ resume-position >}}

+{{< resume-position
   title="Student Mentor"
   location="Instituto Superior Técnico" href="https://tecnico.ulisboa.pt/"
   from="09/2018" to="06/2020" >}}

-- Mentored groups of new students two years in a row, during their first weeks at the university.
+- Mentored groups of new students during their first weeks at the university, two years in a row.

 {{</ resume-position >}}